How To Avoid Catching The Flu This Winter, With Or Without A Flu Vaccine

 — Cynthia Hazel (@cheartsong222) December 28, 2016

 It’s also important to get yourself and your kids outside every day.
 As mentioned earlier, vitamin D is crucial for a strong immune system, as is regular exercise.
-If you can’t get enough time in the sun, be sure to take a supplement and remember that doctors now recommend a minimum of 4,000 IUs each day of vitamin D, which is ten times the current RDA.
+If you can’t get enough time in the sun, be sure to take a supplement and remember that doctors now recommend a minimum of 4,000 IUs each day of vitamin D, which is 10 times the current RDA.

 9,000 person cohort found vitamin D > 40 ng/ml reported 41% fewer cases of flu. $50 screening https://t.co/uMoWNvtiYe #publichealth @Babble pic.twitter.com/FZbqoJvajX